david672orford/tech-for-teaching/software/index.md

 	The Classic opensource image editor.
 An answer to Adobe Photoshop.
 Can be bewildering for the casual user which is why we recommend Pinta.
 * [Pinta](https://pinta-project.com) --
 	An easy-to-use image editor.
-Can be used to draw like MS Paint.
+Can be used to draw as one would in say MS Paint.
 Can crop photos and adjust their color.
 Can load and save in BMP, PNG, JPEG, TIFF, and other formats, but seeminly not GIF.
 Recommended.
 * [Imagemagick](https://www.imagemagick.org) --
 	If you need to convert one or two images, you can use one of the raster graphics editors described above.
 But if you are processing hundreds